-- Microsoft, MS-DOS, Windows, and Windows NT are registered trademarks of Microsoft Corporation in the U.S. and other countries. - Sun, Java and all Java-based trademarks and logos are trademarks or registered trademarks of Sun Microsystems, Inc. in the U.S. or other countries, and are used under license. - Linux is a trademark of Linus Torvalds. - Turbolinux and its logo are trademarks of Turbolinux, Inc. - IBM and AT are registered trademarks of International Business Machines Corporation. - Intel and Pentium are registered trademarks of Intel Corporation. - Adobe, Acrobat, and Acrobat Reader are trademarks of Adobe Systems Incorporated. - All other brand and product names are trademarks, registered trademarks or service marks of their respective holders.
+- Active X, Microsoft, MS-DOS, Visual Basic, Visual C++, Windows and Windows NT are either registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - HP-UX is a registered trademark of Hewlett-Packard Company. - Sun, Java and all Java-based trademarks and logos are trademarks or registered trademarks of Sun Microsystems, Inc. in the U.S. or other countries, and are used under license. - UNIX is a registered trademark of The Open Group in the United States and other countries. - IBM and AT are registered trademarks of International Business Machines Corporation. - HP9000 is a product name of Hewlett-Packard Company. - SPARC and SPARCstation are registered trademarks of SPARC International, Inc. - Intel and Pentium are registered trademarks of Intel Corporation. - i386, i486, and MMX are trademarks of Intel Corporation. - Adobe and Acrobat are registered trademarks of Adobe Systems Incorporated. - Netscape and Netscape Navigator are registered trademarks of Netscape Communications Corporation in the U.S. and other countries. - All other brand and product names are trademarks, registered trademarks or service marks of their respective holders.